bsmith89/longev-mgen/doc/submission.md

 annotation of characterized functional domains, these clusters may better predict the polysaccharide utilization ranges of uncultured organisms.
+Testing these predictions will require characterization of the metabolic potential of these genes after obtaining cultivars or through heterologous expression in appropriate hosts.

-A detailed analysis of PULs identified multiple loci in B1 that appear to be adapted to the degradation of starch or related carbohydrates, due to the presence of an OM localized GH13 containing protein [@Koropatkin2010].
+A detailed analysis of PULs identified multiple loci shared in both B1-A and B1-B that appear to be adapted to the degradation of starch or related carbohydrates, due to the presence of an OM localized GH13 containing protein [@Koropatkin2010].